kimberlyeder/devops-exercise/README.md

 # Hello FastAPI — Docker — Helm — ArgoCD (Minimal Starter)

-This repository is the quickest path to complete your task:

 - A tiny FastAPI app with `/` and `/healthz`
 - Dockerfile to build an image
 - Helm chart to deploy it